smcclab/smc-course/_workshops/06-interfaces.md

   or are some parts of the patch more "interface-y" than others? was that a deliberate choice, or did it just work out that way?

-- the "start with someone else's work" aspect of this week's provocation is super important: you shouldn't have to spend any time this week doing the actual "sound generation" work, you should be exclusively thinking about new ways of controlling the noisemaking infrastructure that's already there

 - can computer programs be interfaces? what does the "I" in API stand for?

-- imagine you're not going to be the one playing your instrument/interface... what does virtuosity look like? how have you tried to design a low floor/high ceiling? or do you have other design priorities?
+- imagine you're not going to be the one playing your instrument/interface... what does _expression_ or _virtuosity_ look like? how have you tried to design for a low floor (easy to get started) and/or high ceiling (lots of room for mastery)? or do you have other design priorities?

 - since you're starting with someone else's work, think about what _they_ might consider their patch's interface to be? can you do something with their patch